 Apples are rich in pectin, a soluble fibre that helps to lower ‘bad’ cholesterol (LDL).
 They are also rich in antioxidants, and obviously count towards your 5 a day.

 Oats are also rich in soluble fibre, helping to lower cholesterol, and they also keep you fuller for longer, making them a great addition to smoothies.

 Ground flaxseeds contain cholesterol-reducing fibre, as well as healthy fats that can help to increase ‘good’ choleserol (HDL).

 Almonds are rich in monounsaturated fats, which can help to lower ‘bad’ cholesterol and increase ‘good’ cholesterol, as well as providing tons of other nutrients.

-This smoothie also contains mango and carrot, which add even more dietary fibre to help lower cholesterol.
-And if you want to increase the cholesterol-reducing benefits even more, you could use soya yoghurt instead of dairy yoghurt, or even replace the yoghurt with a Benecol or alternative plant stanol/sterol yoghurt drink.
+It also contains mango and carrot, which add even more dietary fibre to help lower cholesterol.
+And if you want to increase the cholesterol-reducing benefits even more, you could use soya yoghurt instead of dairy yoghurt.

 - Makes 1 serving

 - Preparation time: 5 mins